ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 ### Discovery via Server Announcements (Public Servers)

+// TODO: Improve this section now that the initialization round is managed by clients.
+This public announcements could allow to just get the connection parameters (public key and serverId) out of a nip19 identifier, like `naddr...`

 Providers announce their servers and capabilities by publishing events with kinds 31316 (server), 31317 (tools/list), 31318 (resources/list), and 31319 (prompts/list).

-After a client discovers a server through these announcements, it can immediately begin making requests to the server without requiring an explicit initialization step.

 **Note:** The `content` field of CTXVM events contains stringified MCP messages.
 The examples below present the `content` as a JSON object for readability; it must be stringified before inclusion in a Nostr event.